LearnPress/learnpress/.github/ISSUE_TEMPLATE.md

 ## Isolating the problem

-- [ ] This bug happens with only WooCommerce plugin active
+- [ ] This bug happens with only LearnPress plugin active
 - [ ] This bug happens with a default theme, e.g. [Twenty Sixteen](https://wordpress.org/themes/twentysixteen/).
 - [ ] I can reproduce this bug consistently.